 This from a woman who adamantly refused to drive on the highway.
 EVER.
 Who took the long route to EVERYTHING.
 Who drove FIVE MILES UNDER THE SPEED LIMIT.
 Who made EXTRA RIGHT TURNS if it meant she could avoid making a left one.
 Who held her breath and tightly smiled the whole way I drove us home that day.
 Who told me I could take her car to rehearsal on my own, until mine got fixed.

 I have two very distinct memories of my mother standing in driveways, watching me drive away.
-Once, in the early morning when I drove out of Tucson to move to San Francisco, all my stuff packed into the Toyota Camry I’d learned to drive in.
-Once, years later, one Christmas she lived in Bullhead, and I was headed to Tucson for a New Years Eve party.
+Once, in the early morning when I was headed out of Tucson to move to San Francisco, all my stuff packed into the Toyota Camry I’d learned to drive in.
+Once, years later, one Christmas she lived in Bullhead, and I was headed to Tucson for a New Year’s Eve party.
 I think about her waving in the rear view mirror, and realize how lonely she was.
 In the first incident I recall opening my window right before I pulled away, to say, “Mom, stop.
 You’ll see me again.”
-She smiled an replied, “Yeah.
+She smiled and replied, “Yeah.
 But I’ll probably never see that car again.”
 She was right.
 Two days later it broke down an hour outside of San Francisco and I sold it for scrap metal.
 Which is a better fate than it deserved, frankly, but my mother had a remarkable ability to grow fond of everything and anything, and everyone and anybody.

 On Saturday night, sitting at the KML fundraiser, I got a call from my sister and stepped outside to take it.